JayMcK/Space-X/README.md

 10. Complete the refactor of the LaunchesTable and the LaunchEntry component, and delete the LikedLaunch component.
 11. On smaller screens, replace the icons with a hamburger icon which when clicked, makes a side menu be visible to the user.
 12. Implement pagination on all tables.
+13. Flesh out the existing tests to expand the test coverage of these three components.
+14. Fetching the data is another file (for example App.js to handle all fetching, or better yet, a file dedicated solely to fetching data from the API), and then using prop drilling or context to pass this down to the components that need it.
+15. Rewrite all fetching data code, even if left in the files they're currently in.

 ## Potential New Features in Future Updates